SpaceX looking to do business in Air Capital

 The company is also looking to launch more rockets, such as Starship, this year.

-“It’s a stainless-steel machine, so lots of machining, metalworking, processing, finishing, integration work,” said President and COO of SpaceX, Gwynne Shotwell.
+“It’s a stainless-steel machine, so lots of machining, metalworking, processing, finishing, integration work,” said Gwynne Shotwell, president and COO of SpaceX.

 “It diversifies those contracts with our supply chain,” said Wichita Mayor Brandon Whipple.